 Ian Brodie is a political scientist who has held key roles within the Conservative Party of Canada, including serving under Stephen Harper as Chief of Staff for the Office of the Leader of the Opposition and later the Office of the Prime Minister.

-Previously, as Executive Director of the Party, Mr. Brodie led the merger of the organizational, financial and legal operations of the PC Party and Canadian Alliance, organized the Party’s first national convention in Montreal in 2005, and oversaw the policy process leading to the convention.
+Previously, as Executive Director of the Party, Ian led the merger of the organizational, financial and legal operations of the PC Party and Canadian Alliance, organized the Party’s first national convention in Montreal in 2005, and oversaw the policy process leading to the convention.
 As well, he completed the work on the Agreement in Principle that led to the creation of the Party.

 He is also a recent recipient of the Queen Elizabeth II Diamond Jubilee Medal among his many other honours.